Sunscreen-tech/spf/README.md

 This repository contains Sunscreen's Parasol CPU, which allows users to run computations over encrypted data using FHE (Fully Homomorphic Encryption).
 Its out-of-order processor design automatically extracts parallelism from user-provided programs to run them efficiently on modern architectures.
 Additionally, its processor design that can crunch numbers over a mix of plaintext and encrypted data provides more flexibility than the traditional circuits used in FHE.

 # Prereqs
-While the contained `parasol_cpu` crate contains everything your need to *run* programs, to write them you'll need the Parasol-llvm compiler.
+While the contained `parasol_cpu` crate contains everything you need to *run* programs, to write them you'll need the Parasol-llvm compiler.
 You can get that [here](https://github.com/Sunscreen-tech/testnet-starter/tree/main/compiler).

 * Download the tar file for your host architecture and OS.
 * Run `tar xvzf parasol-compiler-<variant>.tar.gz`.